How to Perform K-1 Visa Adjustment of Status to a Marriage Green Card

 Start Now

+The process of adjusting your status from K-1 visa holder to lawful permanent resident involves filing Form I-485 along with the necessary supporting documents.
 You need to file a K-1 adjustment of status before the end of the 90 days of stay.
 In other words, you should file for an adjustment of status before the I-94 expires.
+We strongly recommend having an immigration attorney help you with this step to avoid any errors and jeopardizing your legal status.

 To receive authorization for permanent residency or a green card, you must file and complete the following documents.

-The foreign national spouse should file the I-485 application after the marriage has occurred and within 90 days of stay to change their K-1 visa status.
+The I-485 application should be filed after the marriage has occurred and within 90 days of stay to change their K-1 visa status.
 We strongly advise individuals to file within 90 days of stay to circumvent the accrual of an unlawful presence.
 However, nothing stops you from applying after the 90-day window has expired as long as the marriage takes place within the 90-day window.

 Get a Green Card for Your Fiancé with VisaNation